adamsiwiec1/StockSMSResponseSystem/README.md

 ![alt text](https://github.com/adamsiwiec1/StockSMSResponseSystem/blob/master/etc/StockSMSResponsePrice.png?raw=true)

 # Twilio vs Plivo
-Twilio seems to be more user friendly and the libraries for the API are much cleaner.
-Plivo is a bit less cute, but more transparent.
+Twilio seems to be more user friendly and the libraries for the API are cleaner.
+Plivo is a bit more transparent.
 I feel like I have more control using Plivo, both on their website and with their library.
 I implemented both a PlivoDir and TwilioDir in this project to outline the difference.

 My choice - Plivo